wcorder1/propactive/README.md

 **Therefore, Propactive was developed with the following requirements in mind:**
 - Eliminate the need to store multiple application properties files in deployment projects.
 - The ability to test/validate application properties files with a higher degree of accuracy and flexibility.
-- Reduce code duplication/maintenance by having a single source of truth for application property keys and concise way to define values.
+- Reduce code duplication/maintenance by having a single source of truth for application property keys and a concise way to define values.
 - Provide a set of commonly used property types for validation on runtime to reduce code boilerplate.

 ## Runtime Property Validation